 PHINMA Energy contracts with its related parties as disclosed in the Consolidated Financial Statements.
-The Parent Company and its subsidiaries PPGC, CIPP, PHINMA R.E. and PHINMA Petroleum and Geothermal, Inc. have management contracts with ultimate parent Philippine Investment-Management (PHINMA), Inc.
+The Parent Company and its subsidiaries PPGC, CIPP and PHINMA R.E. have management contracts with ultimate parent Philippine Investment-Management (PHINMA), Inc. PHINMA Energy also maintains contracts with PPGC, CIPP, and OSPGC where PHINMA Energy manages, administers and sells the output generated by the PPGC, CIPP and OSPGC plants to customers, in exchange for a capacity and generation-based fees.